nhshackday/nhshackday.github.io/resources/organiser.md

 * The caterers
 * The sponsors
 * Whoever first discovered coffee
+* The people who helped make the event happen

 Direct people to any kind of post-event gathering, then grab your stuff, do as much/little tidying as required for the venue, encourage people to leave, then go have a well-deserved chill-out!